farzaanshaikh/Elevator/README.md

 ```
 sudo docker compose up
 ```
+Known issue: The first time running `sudo docker compose up` after build might cause an error in the db connection.
+Try shutting it down with `Ctrl+c`, `sudo docker compose down` and then run `sudo docker compose up` again.
+This should work for the time being.

 ### Uninstall
 After you are done run the following command to uninstall the built containers
 ```